LeoTeam/docs/01-introduction/03-requirements.md

 installed, please visit [ruby-lang.org](http://ruby-lang.org) for installation instructions.

-You can check whether Ruby is installed by running a simple command in your terminal or console:
+You can check whether Ruby is installed by running:

 ```bash
 $ ruby -v